mfmese/FileUploaderWebApi/README.md

 ##### (6) type PM> update-database
 ##### (7) click enter, you will see new created tables which are FileInfos table and ApplicationLogs table
 #### After you setup your database, you can run the application and test GetAllFiles and UploadFile endpoints by using swagger
+#### Now you can go to https://github.com/mfmese/FileUploaderAngular link and run angular for ui development

 ## Test Cases (2 test case created)
 #### Not: TestUtility class created for getting appsettings configuraition.
 Database connection also mocked in order not to connect.
 ##### (1) ToUploadFile_ShouldCreateFile_WhenFileValidated (for positive scenario)